 Our students come from many different parts of the world, as well as Sweden.
 Some students continue from the ESS, and others choose this program in the 7th grade.
 Those starting in 7th grade submit their application.

-Afterwards they are called for a short test and are interviewed by the teachers.
 The teachers themselves come from different parts of the world.
 All are experienced and qualified.
 Specialist teachers are in charge of sewing, craft, home economics, art, foreign language, music and gym.